 - At railroad crossings, where trains only pass through a few times a day.

 - On a road where the direction of traffic is sometimes changed.

 - At drawbridges, which can be lifted and closed to motorists.

 Of course, traffic lights are encountered at controlled intersections far more frequently than they are in other settings.
 Thanks to red, yellow and green signals lights, large volumes of traffic can move through complex intersections in a safe and orderly manner.
-Motorists must understand why different types of traffic signal are installed and how they work, in order to adjust their driving behavior appropriately.
-It is not simply a matter of: “red means stop” or “green means go”.
+Motorists must understand why different types of traffic signals are installed and how they work, in order to adjust their driving behavior appropriately.
+It is not simply a matter of “red means stop” or “green means go”.

 An array of painted lines, patterns, letters and symbols adorn every major roadway around the country.
 Pavement markings are often used in conjunction with traffic lights or road signs to support the information they convey.
 For example, you may encounter the word “SLOW” painted on the road’s surface, when low-speed limit signs or school zone signs are posted nearby.